-6 See Letter from Caroline Dover Wilson, State Historic Preservation Office, dated June 17, 2010 included in Appendix B
+6 See Letter from Caroline Dover Wilson, State Historic Preservation Office, dated June 17, 2010 included in Appendix C

 The proposed lighting improvements associated with this master plan are related to the recommended runway and taxiway extension.
 Existing NAVAIDS at the airport include the Runway End Identifier Lights (REILs) and Precision Approach Path Indicator (PAPI) lights to the approach end of each runway as well as the airport's rotating beacon.
 The REILs are a pair of synchronized flashing lights located laterally on each side of the runway threshold to help identify the end of the runway during times of reduced visibility.
 The REILs can be omni-directional or unidirectional.
 Both runway ends also have PAPI lights providing visual glideslope descent guidance.
 Runway, taxiway, REIL and PAPI lighting systems will be extended to the end of Runway 25 when it is extended.
 The rotating beacon is mounted on a tower adjacent to the terminal building and omits an alternating white and green light to identify the airport as a civilian-use facility during reduced visibility or evening hours.
-The beacon will be relocated with planned terminal improvements are minimal.
+The beacon will be relocated with planned terminal improvements.
+Light emission impacts to nearby residences as a result of these improvements are minimal.